influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.6/guides/dashboard-template-variables.md

 ![Create a template variable](/img/chronograf/v1.6/template-vars-create.gif)

-Once created, the template variable can be used in any of your cell's queries and a dropdown for the variable will be included at the top of your dashboard.
+Once created, the template variable can be used in any of your cell's queries or titles and a dropdown for the variable will be included at the top of your dashboard.

 ## Template Variable Types